notarkhit/notes/react.js/01_intro.md

 ## creating and nesting components

-React components are javascript functions that return markup:
+React components are JavaScript functions that return markup:

 ```jsx